 While outreach staff work to engage encampment residents and secure alternative shelter and housing options and community supports, Municipal Law Enforcement, and Parks staff will continue to monitor these locations and address safety concerns and increase litter clean up during this period until the encampment is cleared.

-The City’s Encampment Task Force works with encampment residents to help them transition to safer, more humane, and legal accommodations, support the move with their belongings, and then ensures abandoned belongings are cleared and the site is cleaned.
+The City’s Encampment Response Team works with encampment residents to help them transition to safer, more humane, and legal accommodations, support the move with their belongings, and then ensures abandoned belongings are cleared and the site is cleaned.

-The Task Force includes representatives from the City of Hamilton Housing Services Division and Street Outreach Team, Municipal Law Enforcement, Public Works and Hamilton Police Services Social Navigator Program.
+The Encampment Response Team includes representatives from the City of Hamilton Housing Services Division and Street Outreach Team, Municipal Law Enforcement, Public Works and Hamilton Police Services Social Navigator Program.

 Staff follow the protocol approved by Council September 30.
 2020 that outlines the protocol when addressing reported encampments.

 General questions about encampments and the City and partners process and protocol Monday to Friday 8:30 am to 4:30 pm.
 Report any immediate threats to the safety and well-being of any community member, including loss of consciousness, frostbite, heat stroke, substance poisoning, or harassment by calling 9-1-1.

 Email [email protected]